 - Current employment letter including dependent names, signed on company letterhead, stating you are currently employed.
 We will not accept offer of employment letters or employment contracts.

 - Social Security identification card if you are work authorized or a denial letter if you are not eligible to work.

 - Home country or out-of-state driver license.
 Driver licenses from another state in the US, Canada or France are transferrable without testing as long as the license is valid, or expired less than one year.
-If you are providing a license from your home country, you will be required to pass a full examination (vision, knowledge and road tests), and provide a copy of your driving record/history from your home country within sixty (60) days of receiving your temporary license.
+If you are providing a license from your home country, you will be required to pass a full examination (vision, knowledge and road tests), and provide a copy of your driving record/history from your home country.
 If you are unable to get an official driving record from your home country, a police, criminal or insurance letter may be provided proving that your home country driver license is not under suspension.
 A notarized translation is required if these documents are not in English.
 Please note that an International Driving Permit is not acceptable for this requirement.

 - Applicants who cannot provide a valid home country driver license or a valid US driver license, or under the age of 18, will be required to complete an approved New Hampshire Driver Education course.

 - Proof of residency.
 Please see our list of required documents for a list of acceptable residency documents for the type of driver license or non-driver identification card you wish to apply for (REAL ID compliant or non-compliant).